Art and science are complementary

 To see all catalogued works, type Francis or Gengoux.

-Nevertheless, the artist can still reenact the world.
+In the meantime, the artist can still reenact the world.